lacanoid/pgddl/README.md

     Generates SQL DDL script for object identified by sql identifier.

-At the begining of a script, there are commented DROP statements for all dependant objects, so you can see them easily.
+At the begining of a script, there are commented-out DROP statements for all dependant objects, so you can see them easily.

 At the end of a script, there are CREATE statements to rebuild dropped dependant objects.